The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 Remember the words of Samuel Adams: “Let us consider, brethren, we are struggling for our best birthrights and inheritance… Let us disappoint the Men who are raising themselves on the ruin of this Country.”

 George Washington professed: “It should be the highest ambition of every American to extend his views beyond himself, and to bear in mind that his conduct will not only affect himself, his country, and his immediate posterity; but that its influence may be co-extensive with the world, and stamp political happiness or misery on ages yet unborn.”

 In his Farewell Address Washington said: “Citizens by birth or choice of a common country, that country has a right to concentrate your affections.
 The name of American, which belongs to you, in your national capacity, must always exalt the just pride of Patriotism, more than any appellation derived from local discriminations.”

 But Washington also warned, “Guard against the impostures of pretended patriotism.”

-We are mothers, fathers and other family members nurturing the next generation of Patriots.
-We are farmers, craftsmen, tradesmen and industrial producers.
-We are small-business owners, service providers and professionals in medicine and law.
+Together we are mothers, fathers, and other family members nurturing the next generation of Patriots.
+We are farmers, craftsmen, tradesmen, and industrial producers.
+We are small-business owners, service providers, and professionals in medicine and law.
 We are employees and employers.
 We are in ministry at home and missionaries abroad.
 We are students and professors at colleges and universities, often standing alone for what is good and right.